catharinadepari/storymap/README.md

 ### :newspaper: Introduction
 The aim of this storymap is to represent the strugggles of the people of New York State in the face of **`COVID-19 pandemic`**, that is complicated with unresolved social-economic inequity.
 This storymap is inspired by the success of digital technology-based storymaps in mobilizing social power towards a desired change (James, Kitchin and Leszczynski 2018, 26) through storymaps.<br>

 > According to notable scholar [Holling](https://core.ac.uk/download/pdf/52941869.pdf), **`resilience`** is the persistence of relationships within a system.
-It is a measure of the ability of the systems to absorb changes. *Digital Geography** is a set of technologies that go beyond an engagement with an interface, but also involve spatial big data.
-Due to its social power, one even called the story map as **`human document`**[TeachMideast](https://teachmideast.org/articles/digital-geography-applications/).<br>
+It is a measure of the ability of the systems to absorb changes. *Digital Geography** is a set of technologies that go beyond an engagement with an interface, but also involves spatial big data.
+Due to social power it has, many like [TeachMideast](https://teachmideast.org/articles/digital-geography-applications/) called story map as **`human document`**<br>

 ### :hammer: Storyline
 In the process of creating this storymap, I primarily developed the storyline by referring to the compeling work of [Song, Z.](https://link.springer.com/book/10.1007%2F978-3-030-04028-4).
 The audience of the storymap is all types of audience.
 I used **New York State** as the locus because of its position as the **`epicenter of this country's pandemic`**.
 It is hoped that users can gain important insights from the lived experience of people in New York State in the wake of COVID-19.<br>Among different types of **`GENRES`**  offered in Roth's Taxonomy (2016), I adopt **multimedia experienced genre**  which uses *layout, text, images, and graphics hyperlinks* as ways to enforce **systematic narrative**.
 Below are the sketches and brief descriptions of the map's storyline.<br>